 This one Sunday, it must’ve been the week right after I went to Mrs. Glass’s house, we had a guest pastor.
 I guess he went to some hotshot school to learn about the Bible so our pastor wanted him to visit.
 He was fun to listen to, which was nice cause the pastors who go to hotshot schools usually aren’t.
 He talked about how the Bible tells us there’s gonna be a city in heaven with pearly gates where we can all go, and God will welcome us in.
 He told us that’s why we talk about Jesus.
 I guess he’s the one who lets us into the city.
 I almost never remember what they talk about in church, but I sure got excited about this city.
 I bet it sure beats this hot ugly town anyway.

 Like he always does, Eli got home from church and right away threw his blue pinstriped Sunday shirt on a chair for my mom to handle.
 I always hated that.
-My mom’s one of the kindest, nicest, most hardworking, most patient people I know and Eli treated her worst of all.
+My mom was one of the kindest, nicest, most hardworking, most patient people I ever met and Eli treated her worst of all.
 But I don’t wanna talk too much more about that.
 I’m already getting red in the face and I just wanna snap this pencil in half and stop writing this story.
 But like I said, this story needs told.

 So like I was saying, Eli sat in his stained overstuffed chair and put on the news right after church.
 I guess just a few miles away they caught a whole bunch of Mexicans trying to get into America.
 I don’t know why Eli always put the news on right after church.
 He got in such a decent mood at church and ruined it with the stupid news.
 I had to leave the room, so I went to help my mom in the kitchen.
 It’s not that I disagreed with Eli, I didn’t know what to think about Mexicans back then.
 I had only met one once at a grocery store, and he just said excuse me and reached past me to get some orange juice.
 I had no idea why Eli was shouting about “Damn Mexicans” at the TV (or maybe at my mom and me, I could never tell).